VCDN-2025/prog7311-part-2-JadinNaicker/README.md

 ## Architecture and Design

-This system follows the **Model-View-Controller (MVC)** design pattern:
+Although there are multiple architecture patterns to use, I chose MVC for Agri-Energy Connect Platform, it helps organise the development process, allowing me to work on the data (Model), interface (View), and logic (Controller) at once.
+With this, Agri-Energy Connect can easily be scaled, maintained, and updated over time.
+Using MVC makes it easier to manage platforms features such as The Green Energy Market Place.
+This system follows the Model-View-Controller (MVC) design pattern:
-- **Model**: Defines data structures such as farmers, users, and products.
+•	Model: Defines data structures such as farmers, users, and products.
-- **View**: Renders user-facing pages using Razor views.
+•	View: Renders user-facing pages using Razor views.
-- **Controller**: Handles user requests and bridges the model and views.
+•	Controller: Handles user requests and bridges the model and views.

-This separation ensures maintainable code, clean architecture, and easy integration with Entity Framework Core, which is why i chose it
+This separation ensures maintainable code, clean architecture, and easy integration with Entity Framework Core.

 ---